kasir-barati/html-css/01-html/README.md

 What is metadata?
 Metadata refers to data that provides information about other data within an HTML document.

+In other word Metadata is data that explains what some other data means.
+E.g. title, style, meta, etc

 - Categories: Metadata content.
 - Contexts in which this element can be used: